Loading...

 Renewal Required Every 10 years Passport only

-Absence Restrictions Max 24 months None
+Absence Restrictions Yes None

-Benefits of Portuguese Citizenship
+Main Benefits of Portuguese Citizenship

-• As a citizen, you have the right to vote in Portuguese elections
+• You can vote in Portuguese elections

-Which Path Makes Sense for Golden Visa Holders?
+What Makes Sense for Golden Visa Holders?

-Which Path Makes Sense for D7 Visa Holders?
+What Makes Sense for D7 Visa Holders?

 Conclusion